3 Actions to Take for a Meaningful Mental Vacation

 Taking a vacation can provide a much-needed break from your daily routines, helping to ease your mind off stressful situations.
 As travelling is often used as a form of escapism for many Singaporeans, it can be daunting that travel plans have to be stalled due to the pandemic.
-To ensure you are rejuvenated and have a well-rested break (it’s been a crazy year after all!), here are some actions you can take to wrap up your year with a mental vacation to improve your wellbeing:
+To ensure you are rejuvenated and have a well-rested break, here are some actions you can take to wrap up your year with a mental vacation to improve your wellbeing:

 1. Apply for leave